-8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).
 9. Does the entity have a specified Committee of the Board / Director responsible for decision making on Sustainability related issues?
 (Yes / No).
-If yes, provide details. various aspect of Social, Environmental &
+If yes, provide details.

+The Board of Directors as a whole monitors various aspect of Social, Environmental & Governance responsibilities.